ncsuarc/ids/README.md

     >>> img, meta = cam.next()                      # Get image as a Numpy array

-A built in method will save the images as TIFFs.
-This is particularly useful for saving raw Bayer data as a DNG.

-    >>> cam.save_tiff(img, "image.tif")

-PIL also provides a wide range of formats to save in.
+PIL provides a wide range of formats to save in.

     >>> Import Image
     >>> pil_img = Image.fromarray(img)